 This work injury causes the pain to radiate from your hand to your shoulder.
 The carpal tunnel syndrome occurs first in the dominant hand but possibly will occur in both hands.
-You can confirm if you have carpel tunnel syndrome by the Tinel test.
+In addition to pain, you might find that your grip weakens, or that you just become clumsier.
+You can confirm if you have carpal tunnel syndrome by the Tinel test.
 If you press your finger and you feel a shock, then you most likely have carpal tunnel syndrome.
-If you experience this pain, you should report this work injury immediately and file a workers compensation claim.
+As with many other kinds of injuries, carpal tunnel syndrome often responds well to treatment if it’s caught early.
+If you experience this pain, you should report this work injury immediately and file a workers’ compensation claim.

-After your workers compensation doctor has completed the surgery, there is a possibility that you may still end up with permanent impairment in your hand.
-As part of this work accident, you may end up with an infection, nerve damage, stiffness and lifetime pain.
-This is a type of workers compensation injury that often results in permanent impairment.
+After your workers’ compensation doctor has completed the surgery, there is a possibility that you may still end up with permanent impairment in your hand.
+As part of this work accident, you may end up with an infection, nerve damage, stiffness, and lifetime pain.
+Hopefully, your case of carpal tunnel syndrome only results in temporary disability.
+However, this is a type of workers compensation injury that often results in permanent impairment.